nettantra/llama-forms-react/README.md

 # Llama Forms (React)

-> This is a react form builder where we can implement a number of form fields without using any HTML tags.
-This comes with a dynamic and user-friendly UI.
+> This is a React form builder component where we can implement a number of form fields without using any HTML tags by only using JSON data sets.
 You just need to `import LlamaForm from llama-form` and enjoy an amazing form by JSON schema.

 [![NPM](https://img.shields.io/npm/v/llama-form.svg)](https://www.npmjs.com/package/llama-form) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)